What providers and commissioners of healthcare services can do to prepare for 1 January 2021.

 Continue to manage medicine and vaccine supply issues in the way you usually do.

-Report concerns about supply issues, Brexit-related or not, through your regional pharmacist.
+Report concerns about supply issues through your regional pharmacist.

 Help with supply of medical devices, clinical consumables and non-clinical goods and services